 When moving, you have three options, hiring professional movers, rent a truck, and do it yourself, or use a shipping service company.

-Professional movers by far, is the easiest way to move in my opinion.
-Let’s not kid ourselves moving is lots of work, and professional movers take most of the workout of the equation.
-Each moving company offers their unique services, but overall, you can pay the movers to pack and move your items or move items you have packaged and prepared for moving.
+Professional movers by far are the easiest way to move in my opinion.
+Let’s not kid ourselves moving is lots of work, and professional movers take most of the work out of the equation.
+Each moving company offers its unique services, but overall, you can pay the movers to pack and move your items or move items you have packaged and prepared for moving.
 Before deciding to go with a particular moving company, get recommendations if possible and read customer reviews.
 Investigate the company’s history to determine how long they have been in operation.
-Professional movers with at least three years of experience is a significant factor to decide whether they will do a good job.
+Professional movers with at least three years of experience are a significant factor to decide whether they will do a good job.
 I would only decide on a new company if I got personal recommendations.
 Ensure the company is fully insured and is licensed to be in business.
 Notably, when hiring movers to travel between states, they must be registered with the US Department of Transportation.
 The USDOT has a free, searchable resource, that is available to the public to identify the state the moving company is registered.
 There are also many resources online that allow you to search for reputable moving companies.

 Renting a Truck

 Deciding to rent a truck and move may be a challenge if you don’t have any experience driving a truck.
-For example, rental vehicles don’t have a rear view mirror; something car drivers are typically dependent.
+For example, rental vehicles don’t have a rearview mirror; something car drivers are typically dependent.
 Typically, rental companies will charge you for the size of the truck and the number of miles you plan to travel.
 Most rental truck companies offer optional truck insurance you can buy to cover any damage during your move.